2005:

 later used for Disney's new Florida theme park.
 (The Mexican government originally opposed the idea of Disney

 buying its "railroad technology."
-A law on the books forbade the export of the equipment, but since the engines were
+A law on the books forbade the export of the equipment, but since the engines

-buy and move the equipment to Florida.)
+granted to buy and move the equipment to Florida.)

 1984:

-The Disney Channel Premiere Film Gone Are the Dayes, featuring Harvey Korman, Susan Anspach, and Robert J. Hogan debuts.
+The Disney Channel Premiere Film Gone Are the Dayes, featuring Harvey Korman,

 1960:

 Songwriter-singer John Conant Flansburgh, one half of the rock duo They Might Be Giants, is born.
-The duo's Disney credits include the albums Here Comes the ABCs and Here Comes the 123s, and the soundtracks Disney's Return To Never Land, Disney's Mickey Mouse Clubhouse, and Meet The Robinsons Soundtrack.
+The duo's Disney credits include the albums Here Comes the ABCs and Here Comes the

 "We just did this amazingly huge remake of a song from the 1964 World Fair called "Great Big Beautiful Tomorrow" that is going to be in an animated feature based on the book "A Day for Wilbur Robinson."
 It's totally orchestral with a soprano singing this Theremin-like line behind my vocal.
 It's really a nutty piece of arrangement." -John Flansburgh